joelmoxley/founder-playbook/V. Tech + Product/01 - Product (PRD & Spec Sheet)/01 - EoE - Product Spec Sheets/md/01 - Cyclotron Road Spec Sheet Template From Cummins.docx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This comprehensive example of a product spec sheet from Cummins provides a guide to what information customers in industry will look for when being approached, by startups, or established entities.
+This comprehensive example of a product spec sheet from Cummins provides a guide to what information customers in industry will look for when being approached, by startups, or established entities.

 Credit: [Cummins](https://www.cummins.com/)